andrechristikan/ack-nestjs-boilerplate-docs/features/language.md

 export class MessageModule {}
 ```

-and then, we import into our `CoreModule`
+and then, we import it into our `CoreModule`

 ```typescript
 import { MessageModule } from 'src/message/message.module';